 So while states are now broadly required to permit same-sex adoption, cases still crop up and certain restrictions still remain.
 The following is a discussion of same-sex adoption cases in the United States.

 State Laws Against Adoption by Gays and Lesbians

 Though many states adopted laws against same-sex marriage prior to the Supreme Court's landmark 2015 Obergefell v.
 Hodges ruling, only Florida had a statute that explicitly prohibited adoption by homosexual individuals.
 But in 2010, Florida's Third District Court of Appeal held that the state's ban on adoption by homosexuals violated the equal protection guarantee of the Florida Constitution.

-State Polices Against Adoption by Gays, Lesbians, or Unmarried Couples
+State Policies Against Adoption by Gays, Lesbians, or Unmarried Couples